monir-dev/payment-code-review-v1/Note.md

 - Separate basic implementation of subscription creation and api
 - Re-bill feature inside subscription.

 # Next Ongoing work...
 - A command for processing all active subscriptions re-bill based on due date
 - Subscribe feature when create a checkout/transaction.
 - Lastly refactor code to DDD.

+# Summarizing tasks so far
+- Project full flow works.
+Codes and tests are not in good shape though.
+- Now I will focus on refactoring.